PanJiaChen/vue-element-admin-site/docs/guide/essentials/router-and-nav.md

     meta: {
       title: 'permission',
       icon: 'lock',
-      roles: ['admin','ediotr'], // or you can only set roles in sub nav
+      roles: ['admin','editor'], // or you can only set roles in sub nav
       noCache: true
     }
   }]